 Suzuki Magoichi is a name used in reference to the leader and strongman of the Saika Group and Saikatō-Suzuki clan for successive generations.
 Other names include Saika Magoichi and Hirai Magoichi, with Hirai being the place name where Magoichi resided.

 Historical accounts from the Sengoku to Edo periods refer to Magoichi of the Kishū-Saika Group.
-In 1573, at the Battle of Ishiyama, he led the Saika Group, entered the Ishiyama-Hongan Temple, and provided stiff resistance to the army of Oda Nobunaga.
+In 1573, in the Ishiyama War, he led the Saika Group, joined the Ishiyama-Hongan Temple, and provided stiff resistance to the army of Oda Nobunaga.
 With respect to this individual, there are several theories including that he died in the battle, that he was murdered by Tōdō Takatora during the invasion of the Saika by Toyotomi Hideyoshi in 1586, that he died fighting as the head of the infantry division at the Conquest of Odawara in 1590, or that he joined Ishida Mitsunari in the Western Army at the Battle of Sekigahara in 1600 and, after the war, served in the Mito domain.

 Historical archives from Wakayama distinguish between three individuals, as follows: